Brennall/HFH-SRD/Chapter10.md

 Pleasure slaves are young and attractive slaves specially trained in the arts of seduction, performance, and pleasure.
 Historical examples include the Greek hetaera (courtesan) and Ottoman odalisque (harem slaves).
 Pleasure slaves usually have 1 or more ranks in Seduction, Performance (dance), or Labor (massage).
 Pleasure slaves can be bought in markets at a cost of 100gp to 1,000gp, depending on age, beauty, and level of training.
 Truly exceptional pleasure slaves can command virtually unlimited prices.
 All pleasure slaves cost 12gp per month in upkeep.

 Professional slaves are trained experts such as scribes, tutors, or accountants.
-In general, the cost of a professional slave is equal to 33 times a free professional’s wages per month, less 36gp.
+In general, the cost of a professional slave is equal to 33 times a free professional's wages per month, less 36gp.
 For example, a master blacksmith earns 40gp per month.
 Purchasing a master blacksmith slave would cost 1,284gp.
 All professional slaves cost 3gp per month in upkeep.

 Household slaves, pleasure slaves, and professional slaves all have base morale scores of -2.
-Better working conditions, kind treatment, gifts, or extended liberties can increase morale (Judge’s discretion).
+Better working conditions, kind treatment, gifts, or extended liberties can increase morale (Judge's discretion).

 ### Sinkholes of Evil